Answers to frequently asked questions about Nelua.

 and running in debug mode with the

-Nelua compiles by default with optimizations disabled and runtime checks enabled.
+Nelua compiles with optimizations disabled and runtime checks enabled by default.

 To compile with optimization enabled and runtime checks disabled you must use the

 --release -P nochecks command line argument.
-Also Nelua uses the a conservative
+Nelua also uses a conservative

 manual memory management and disable the garbage collector with

-If wanting even more performance you could pass more aggresive
+If you want even more performance you can pass more aggresive

 --cflags="-O3 -march=native -fno-plt -flto".

-You can report issues about Nelua and its documentation in the github issues page.
+You can report issues about Nelua and its documentation at the GitHub issues page.

 How can I support Nelua?

-In many ways, giving a star on github, using Nelua and sharing your experience with others, reporting bugs, spreading it to the world, sharing projects made with it, making a blog post about it, helping improving the documentation and tutorials, or through a donation.
+In many ways.
+Giving a star on GitHub, using Nelua and sharing your experience with others, reporting bugs, spreading it to the world, sharing projects made with it, making a blog post about it, helping to improve the documentation and tutorials, or through a donation.